-The precise answer depends to a large extent on storage conditions – to maximize the shelf life of mustard seed store in a cool, dark cupboard, away from direct heat or sunlight.
+The precise answer depends mainly on storage conditions – to maximize the shelf life of mustard seeds, store them in a cool, dark cupboard, away from direct heat or sunlight.

 How do you tell if the mustard seeds are still good?

-Crush a seed between your fingers then taste and smell it.
-If it has a weak aroma and the flavor is lacking, the mustard seed is old and should be thrown away.
+Crush a seed between your fingers, then taste and smell it.
+If it has a weak aroma and lacks flavor, the mustard seed is old and should be thrown away.

 Mustard Seed Side Effects?